Quantum time in near-horizon region of a black hole: Recording history and flow of time in near-horizon region

+It should be noted that in this scenario, subsystem $B$ is regarded as the remainder of the system and is divided into three parts: "pointer" (ancillas), "observed," and "observer" (which solely comprises the memory system) that can be examined by Bob.
+Meanwhile, subsystem $A$ is viewed as the clock system that can be examined by Alice, an observer who is falling into the black hole.

-We considered the subsystem $B$ which play the role of clock system and divided it into "pointer" (ancillas), "observed" and "observer" (only consist of memory system), however one can divide the subsystem $A$ ,too, which play the role of the rest system in PaW approach.
-Anyway recording the history for both subsystems are not possible because there is symmetry for subsystems $A$ and $B$.
-To explain it more, suppose the subsystem $A$ with local Hamiltonian $H_{R}$ like as previous subsystem $B$ is divided to $|n_{sawi}>_{b}|i>_{b}$ where $i=1, 2, 3,...$.\footnote{Here like as above the subsystem is partitioned in three sub-parts but for simplicity we consider $A$ by dividing it in two sub-parts.
-The final result is independent of more partitioning.}.
-Again we know from donkey map that the early Hawking radiation $R_{B}$ is a map of interior space $A$ which can be represented by $|n>_{R_{B}}\rightarrow |n_{sawi}>_{b}|i>_{b}$.
-In other words whatever happen near horizon, the vacuum there is a frozen vacuum (\ref{fv}).
-For more information about this behavior refer to $\cite{hadifarhad,frozen}$.
+However, one can assign the role of the rest of the universe to subsystem $A$ and divide it, too.
+Anyway, recording the history for both subsystems is not possible because there is symmetry for subsystems $A$ and $B$.
+To explain it in more details, suppose the subsystem $A$ with the local Hamiltonian $H_{R}$, like before, subsystem $B$, is divided into $|n_{sawi}\rangle_{a}|i\rangle_{a}$ where $i=1, 2, 3,..$.
+Here, like before, the subsystem is partitioned into three sub-parts, but for simplicity we consider $A$ by dividing it into two sub-parts.
+The final result is independent of more partitioning.
+Like before, we know from the donkey map that the early Hawking radiation $R_{B}$ is a map of the interior space $A$, which can be represented by $|n\rangle_{R_{B}}\rightarrow |n_{sawi}\rangle_{a}|i\rangle_{a}$.
+Alice, according to her knowledge of the black hole, knows that $|n\rangle_{R_{B}}\rightarrow |n_{sawi}\rangle_{a} |i\rangle_{a}$, and also in her journey of falling into the black hole, by confronting states $B$, she knows which states purify $A$.
+In order to have a consistent interpretation of $A$, which on one hand comes from the early Hawking radiation $R_{B}$ by the map $|n\rangle_{R_{B}}\rightarrow |n_{sawi}\rangle_{a} |i\rangle_{a}$ and on the other hand is the purified states of $B$, Alice must recognize the vacuum state of the near-horizon region as the frozen vacuum $(\ref{fv})$.
+In other words, whatever happens near the horizon region, the vacuum, is a frozen vacuum and nobody can create a particle there.
+For more information about this behavior, refer to \cite{frozen}.

-Although the PaW mechanism can be applied in near-horizon zone, recording history in this region is not possible.
-Therefore PaW approach cannot overcome criticism $\cite{MV}$ fully and flow of time is a controversial concept here.
+To summarize, while the PaW mechanism may have some applicability in certain regions, it is not feasible to record history in the near-horizon region.
+As a result, the PaW approach cannot fully address the criticisms outlined in \cite{MV}, and the concept of the flow of time remains contentious in this context.
+It should be noted that while the issue of recording history in accordance with the PaW approach in \cite{MV} has not been fully resolved in Hilbert space, it is clear that the method described in \cite{MV} is not suitable for the near-horizon region of a black hole, and this problem persists in that area.